Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 An offroad robot that uses an Arduino nano board with an L298N driver with a hc-06 bluetooth module.
 This robot uses three rgb led modules.
-One as a headlight another for a break light and a third to make the robot look like a high end gaming pc.
+One as a headlight another for a back light and a third to make the robot look like a high end gaming pc.

 # Chasis

-You can use any rc car chasis of your choice that has 2 motors.
+You can use any tank chasis of your choice that has 2 motors.
-A motor that can drive the back wheels, Forward or reverse.
-A second motor that turns the front wheels left or right.

 # How it works.